jackyliu16/GradutionProject/README.md

 This warehouse records progress and exchanges information during the completion process.

-The files primarily involved are located in [bitbucket](https://bitbucket.org/jackyliu16/workspace/projects/ARCE)
+The repos primarily involved are located in [bitbucket](https://bitbucket.org/jackyliu16/workspace/projects/ARCE)